think-cell/wg21/P2895-noncopyable.md

 # Abstract

-We propose the addition of `std::noncopyable` and `std::nonmoveable`, utility classes you can inherit form to make your class non-copyable and/or non-moveable.
+We propose the addition of `std::noncopyable` and `std::nonmovable`, utility classes you can inherit from to make your class non-copyable and/or non-movable.

 # Motivation